-Steam is an extremely popular gaming platform and is considered to be one of the best game launchers.
+Steam is an extremely popular gaming platform and is considered one of the best game launchers.
 But even the best things come with problems.
-Steam Error E502 l3 is a widespread issue, it prevents you from logging in to your account or purchasing games off of Steam Store.
+Steam Error E502 l3 is a widespread issue that prevents you from logging in to your account or purchasing games off the Steam Store.

-- The error can occur anytime and is caused by heavy traffic on Steam servers.
+Many players have reported that they cannot log in to Steam due to the Steam error E502 l3.
+The error can occur multiple times and is caused by heavy traffic on Steam servers.

 Check Steam Servers First

-Windows Defender is an antivirus software built into your Microsoft Windows it manages incoming and outgoing traffic on your system.
-So if Steam is unable to provide you with its services it could be because Windows Defender is blocking its requests.
+Windows Defender is an antivirus software built into your Microsoft Windows that also manages incoming and outgoing traffic on your system.

 Clean Boot Your PC

-- Start by pressing the Windows+R keys, this opens the Run box.
+- Press the Windows+R keys.
+This opens the Run box.

-- In the Run box type “msconfig“, and then press OK.
-Doing this will show all the system configurations.
+- In the Run box, type “msconfig” and then press OK.

-- Following this, you must press Apply and then OK.
+- Following this, you must press Apply > OK.
 After this, you will be prompted to restart your system.
 Choose the Restart Later option.

-- When the system configuration window opens this time select Start Up and open Task Manager.
+- When the system configuration window opens, this time, select Start Up > Task Manager.

-- In this window locate the Start-Up Impact field and disable all tasks with High Impact.
-You can disable a task by right-clicking on it and then pressing Disable.
-All this will do is prevent them from automatically starting up when you reboot your PC.
+- Locate the Start-Up Impact field and disable all tasks with High Impact.
+You can disable a task by right-clicking > Disable.

 - Finally, reboot your PC so it can start in clean boot mode.